I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 agentcore launch

-When completed, the Agent ARN will be displayed, so we'll make a note of it for later use.
+When completed, the Agent ARN will be displayed, so make a note of it for later use.

 Agent ARN:arn:aws:bedrock-agentcore:us-west-2:xxx:runtime/agent-yyy

-```## GenU Deployment
+GenU Deployment

-Next, we will proceed with the deployment of GenU.
+Next, let's proceed with deploying GenU.

 git clone https://github.com/aws-samples/generative-ai-use-cases.git